DjonnyX/centrifugal/examples/drawing/README.md

 # Centrifugal Chat Demo

-✨ The Centrifugal Drawing Demo application (centrifugal-book-reader) is an Angular application designed to demonstrate high-performance scroll view rendering using next-generation web UI components.
+✨ The Centrifugal Drawing Demo application (centrifugal-drawer) is an Angular application designed to demonstrate high-performance scroll view rendering using next-generation web UI components.

 The project uses dependencies only from the Angular ecosystem and [centrifugal](https://github.com/DjonnyX/centrifugal) without implementing third-party solutions.